algolab-quantique/pauliarray/documentation/source/operations.rst

     [ True False]

-Actual commutator can be computed element-wise between two arrays of Pauli strings
+Actual commutators can be computed element-wise between two arrays of Pauli strings

 .. math::